SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Method

 \subsubsection{Format \& Grammar Correction}

-As illustrated in Appendix~\ref{app:format-grammar-example}, a parsed text from a PDF document often contains many formatting and syntax errors.
-To address this issue, we prompt a moderate yet powerful language model, Llama3-7B-Instruct~\cite{llama3}, to correct these errors introduced during the PDF parsing process.
-Utilizing the vLLM~\cite{vllm} backend, Llama3-7B-Instruct can process approximately 2.52 million tokens per Nvidia A100 GPU hour.
-The process takes over 5,000 A100 GPU hours to handle all 73,000 textbooks and 625,000 research papers.
-Example texts -- both before and after processing -- along with the prompt template are provided in Appendix~\ref{app:format-grammar-example} to demonstrate the improvements made through this correction process.
+A parsed text from a PDF document often contains many formatting and syntax errors.
+To address this issue, we prompt Llama3-8B-Instruct, to correct these errors introduced during the PDF parsing process.
+Utilizing the vLLM~\citep{vllm} backend, Llama3-8B-Instruct can process approximately 2.52 million tokens per Nvidia A100 GPU hour.
+The process takes over 5,000 A100 GPU hours to handle all the textbooks and research papers.
+Example texts -- both before and after processing -- along with the prompt template are provided in Appendix~\ref{app:format-grammar-example} to demonstrate the improvements through this correction process.